 Other work by Charles Adams Platt

-Platt also designed the granite base of the Dancing Bear fountain in Center Memorial Park, an article about which is available on this web site at Dancing Bears.
+Platt also designed the granite base of the Dancing Bear fountain in Center Memorial Park, see article on this website at Dancing Bears.

 Beginning in 1906, Platt received commissions from the estate of Vincent Astor.
 In 1907 he designed a townhouse for Sara Delano Roosevelt in New York City, and in 1912 a grand country estate for Edith Rockefeller McCormick in Lake Forest, Illinois.
 Other commissions include the Leader-News Building in Cleveland, Ohio (1912), the Smithsonian Institution's Freer Gallery of Art (designed in 1913 and opened in 1923) in Washington, D.C. – the first of Platt's nine museum commissions – and the campuses of the University of Illinois at Urbana-Champaign (1927), Connecticut College in New London, Connecticut, Deerfield Academy, and Phillips Academy in Andover, Massachusetts.

-Platt designed nine museums throughout the United States, including the Freer Gallery in Washington, D.C., the Lyman Allyn Art Museum in New London, CT, and the Lyme Association Art Gallery in Old Lyme, CT.
-He designed residences and landscapes for the rich and famous of his era: the Astors and the Roosevelts.
-The plaque pictured in the images on the right describes the townhouses that Platt designed for Sara Roosevelt and for Franklin and Eleanor Roosevelt at 47-49 East 65th Street on Manhattan's Upper East Side (now a part of Hunter College).
-Click each image to bring up a larger view.
+Platt designed nine museums throughout the United States, including the Freer Gallery (see above), the Lyman Allyn Art Museum in New London, CT, and the Lyme Association Art Gallery in Old Lyme, CT.
+He designed residences and landscapes for the rich and famous of his era.
+The plaque pictured on the right describes the townhouses that Platt designed for Sara Roosevelt and for Franklin and Eleanor Roosevelt at 47-49 East 65th Street on Manhattan's Upper East Side (now a part of Hunter College).
+Click each image for a larger view.

 Related items of interest regarding Platt can be found in these images, larger versions of which can be viewed by clicking them: